-With inflation reaching into the wallets of many local residents, and add to that rising rates, it’s more important than ever to make sure you’re as financially healthy as you can be.
+Whether it's inflation, rate fluctuations, a pandemic, or just meeting your monthly bills, it's important to make sure you’re as financially healthy as you can be.
 Smart money management will better prepare you for any uncertainties that tomorrow might bring and can help you get closer to your goals.
-Here are three ways you can better manage your finances through inflation and be financially prepared for the future.
+Here are three ways you can better manage your finances through today's challenges and be financially prepared for the future.

 1. See Where You Stand